KLahora/Lahora_WebDev_Finals/README.md

 What is something you need to improve on Web Development?

--That is certainly my problem solving part in which I need to strengthen more than the rest, I usually found certain problems very long to understand compare to my classmates.
+- That is certainly my problem solving part in which I need to strengthen more than the rest, I usually found certain problems very long to understand compare to my classmates.
 I've also have difficulties in javascript and also for the positioning for both html and css.